HajarSaadCS/Real_Time_Driver_Monitoring_System_Using_Computer_Vision_and_Fuzzy_Logic/README.md

 The fuzzy rule base acts as the explanation mechanism of the system.

 Each decision can be traced back to:

--Which rule fired
+- Which rule fired

--How strongly it was activated
+- How strongly it was activated

--How it contributed to final risk
+- How it contributed to final risk

 If the system outputs Danger:

--EAR is low
+- EAR is low

--Rule LOW leads to HIGH risk is activated
+- Rule LOW leads to HIGH risk is activated

--Final risk increases accordingly
+- Final risk increases accordingly